buildbot/buildbot/master/docs/manual/cfg-global.rst

 ``BuildRequests``
     the number of BuildRequest objects kept in memory.
 This number should be higher than the typical number of outstanding build requests.
-If the master ordinarily finds jobs for BuildRequests immediately, it can be set to a relatively low value.
+If the master ordinarily finds jobs for BuildRequests immediately, you may set a lower value.

 ``SourceStamps``
    the number of SourceStamp objects kept in memory.
 This number